repalleshyamsundarreddy/sre/README.md

 SRE is to reliability,
 as DevOps is to delivery(Delivering value to customers, delivering software, etc.).
 **It is all about the direction of attention.**

+SRE should be a conversation and not a doctrine.

 ```mermaid
 ---